argilla-io/distilabel/README.md

 ## Why use Distilabel?

 Whether you are working on **a predictive model** that computes semantic similarity or the next **generative model** that is going to beat the LLM benchmarks.
 Our framework ensures that the **hard data work pays off**.
+Distilabel is the missing piece that helps you **synthesize data** and provide **AI feedback**.

 ### Improve your AI output quality through data quality

 Compute is expensive and output quality is important.
 We help you **focus on data quality**, which tackles the root cause of both of these problems at once.
-Distilabel helps you to synthesize and judge data to let you spend your valuable time on **achieve and keep high-quality standards for your data**.
+Distilabel helps you to synthesize and judge data to let you spend your valuable time on **achieveing and keeping high-quality standards for your data**.

 ### Take control of your data and models